joecupano/SIGpi/README.md

 ### Raspberry Pi4

-Since this is a SIGINT platform we do not want to be generating any RF so onboard Bluetooth she be disabled.
-If Internet is needed and only available via WiFi then use the eonboard WiFi.
+Since this is a SIGINT platform we do not want to be generating any RF so onboard Bluetooth and WiFi should be disabled.
+If Internet is needed and only available via WiFi then so be it and use your onboard WiFi.

 ### USB Peripherals

-Only three USB devices requiring power shoudl be enabled at a time.
-The range of devices depicted is only to demonstrate what you could potentiall connect to it.
+Only three USB devices requiring power should be enabled at a time.
+The range of devices depicted is only to demonstrate what you could potentially connect to it.

 ## What Else
 Yes, I know there are more apps installed.
-There is no short-cut and must defer you to the  documentation on their respetive sites
+There is no short-cut and must defer you to the documentation on their respective sites